nithinphilips/axiom/README.rst

   <ftp://ftp.rfc-editor.org/in-notes/rfc2445.txt>`_ and `the implementation
   notes <https://labix.org/python-dateutil>`_ if you have questions about Axiom's behavior.
-* Working calendar rules are applied after a date is converted to local time-zone.
-In some scenarios this will cause the date to have the wrong timezone offset.
+* Working calendar rules are applied after a date is generated from the recurrence rules.
+This could cause dates to duplicate.
+For example, a DAILY schedule will generate occurances for Sat and Sun.
+When the working calendar rules are applied, the Sat and Sun dates will be changed to the following Mon, resulting in 3 tasks for Monday.
+This is how TRIRIGA behaves with the DEFAULT 8 to 5 calendar.

 Building Windows Installer
 --------------------------